Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ PMD is purpose-built for Java static analysis and quality enforcement.

-### Question-94 ？？
+### Question-18 ？？

 You use Azure Artifacts to host NuGet packages that you create.

-You need to make one of the packages available to anonymous users outside your organization.
+**You need to make one of the packages available to anonymous users outside your organization**.

 The solution must minimize the number of publication points.

 What should you do?